 - Invest in agreeing your brand identity.
 This goes beyond tone of voice memos and strict logo guidelines, it means treating the team as a part of your business for shared success.
 Otherwise, the sense of distance will translate to the customer who will feel you’re not sufficiently invested in their experience.

-The FM Outsource Difference
+The FM Outsource difference

-Secondly, our unique approach promotes a technology-first strategy to the point of reducing our own contact volumes.
+- Our unique approach promotes a technology-first strategy to the point of reducing our own contact volumes.
 We can advise on automation, self-serve, and bots from a position of positive experience.